qemu/qemu/docs/devel/testing.rst

   pip uninstall <package_name>

-If you've used ``make check-acceptance``, the Python virtual environment where Avocado is installed will be cleaned up as part of ``make check-clean``.
+If you've used ``make check-avocado``, the Python virtual environment where Avocado is installed will be cleaned up as part of ``make check-clean``.

 .. _checktcg-ref: